Darlie Routier: Television

-Jones' sentence has since been commuted to life without parole, while Routier remains on death row.
+Jones's sentence has since been commuted to life without parole, while Routier remains on death row.

 In 2019, ABC also aired a two-part documentary about Routier's case as part of its 20/20 newsmagazine.

-In 2020, ITV broadcast the documentary Death Row's Women with Susanna Reid in which the British journalist travelled to Texas to interview Routier face to face over the course of an hour.
+In 2020, ITV broadcast the documentary Death Row's Women with Susanna Reid in which the British journalist Susanna Reid travelled to Texas to interview Routier face to face over the course of an hour.

+Unsolved Mysteries aired a "Final Appeal" episode, with Robert Stack and re-aired under Dennis Farina.